-The bank loan is secured on the Group's:
+The bank loans are secured on the Group's:

-- The first legal mortgage of the leasehold building at 6 Tuas View Circuit (Note 13) (2015: leasehold buildings (1) at 6 Tuas West Street and 6 Tuas View Circuit); - (2) Fixed deposits of not less than \$2,061,000 (Note 7); - (3) A first legal assignment of all the rights, title, interest and benefits under and arising out of the life insurance policy taken out on the life of certain directors (Note 8); - (4) A corporate guarantee from the Company.
+- (1) The first legal mortgage of the leasehold building at 6 Tuas View Circuit (Note 13); - (2) Fixed deposits of not less than \$2,061,000 (Note 7); - (3) A first legal assignment of all the rights, title, interest and benefits under and arising out of the life insurance policy taken out on the life of certain directors (Note 8); and - (4) A corporate guarantee from the Company.

-Management is of the view that the fair value of the bank loan approximates it's carrying amounts.
+Management is of the view that the fair values of the bank loans approximate their carrying amounts.